srdjan/resto/README.md

 Instead, it is smart enough to follow hyperlinks and gather whatever information it needs to process any representation.

--Express domain's possible states
+# Express domain's possible states
--Make actions constrained by states = declare invalid states -Pattern matching for transitions
+# Make actions constrained by states = declare invalid states
+# Pattern matching for transitions
--Hypermedia as vehecle to drive through states -Hypermedia as vehecle to retreive meta
+# Hypermedia as vehecle to drive through states
+# ypermedia as vehecle to retreive meta
--API uses resource’s URL as its unique identifier, not raw ID.
+# API uses resource’s URL as its unique identifier, not raw ID.